The Ozmapolitan of Oz: The term "Ozmapolitan"

-The plot
+Plot

 Septimius Septentrion is three weeks into a job as a printer at the Ozmapolitan in the Emerald City of Oz.
 A chance meeting with Princess Dorothy leads to a plan to drum up news to promote the sleepy Ozite newspaper.
 Accompanied by a mifket named Jinx and Dorothy's cat Eureka, "Tim" and Dorothy embark on a cross-country trip through the Winkie Country.
 The plan is to meet the Scarecrow at his corncob-shaped residence; but the plan quickly goes awry.
 The party encounter a fortune-teller and receive cryptic gingerbread-fortune-cookie predictions: Dorothy's is "A Fat Chance," Tim's is "A Blue Moon," and Jinx's is "A Silent Melody."

 The Expeditioneers, as they call themselves, learn the meanings of these fortunes as they progress through an Art Colony, a Game Preserve, and a long and complex subterranean journey.
 They encounter strange creatures and phenomena, including a Trade Wind, an out-of-date inventor, and a dragon-like Tyrannicus Terrificus.
 They rescue a frozen (and therefore silent) water spirit named Melody, a cousin of the rainbow fairy Polychrome.
 Melody later repays the favor by saving the travelers from the dragon.

 After a long spell lost in caverns, the group meets up with the Scarecrow and his bosom friend the Tin Woodman, who are sailing in the Scarecrow's new boat, the Blue Moon.
 They all return to the Emerald City, with abundant material for the Ozmapolitan.
 In the process, Tim's secret royal background is revealed.

-(The idea of the Scarecrow and Tin Woodman as boaters derives from "The Scarecrow and the Tin Woodman," one of the Little Wizard Stories of Oz first published in 1913–14.
-King Septimius has six older sisters, reminiscent of the Six Snubnosed Princesses in Sky Island.)

-At the end of the novel, the Wizard makes an offhanded reference toward returning to ballooning. this is ultimately realized in Eric Shanower's The Giant Garden of Oz.